james-work-account/voidpet-dino-game/README.md

 - Accessibility - most of this is made with empty divs and zero aria-labels.
 It would be nice if it were properly WCAG-compliant.
 - Testing - this has so far been exclusively tested through manually playing with it.
 I'd like to get some automated tests in here - with Selenium or something else idk yet.
 - Mobile (landscape) - I didn't make this with Mobile (landscape) in mind.
 Need to address this.
+- Balance - Currently it's completely random how fast the ground pets come at you.
+It would be good to make the game incrementally harder, such as adding more things to avoid the higher your score etc. It's not a very easy game to play without good luck at the moment.

 ### Credits